CodeYourFuture/fundamentals-course/lesson-3.md

 Make sure you understand the homework for next week before you leave the classroom.
 See Google Classroom for the definitive list of homework assignments.
 Make sure you check it regularly.

 <!-- TODO: Make sure the homework is all here -->

+### Khan Academy: Intro to JS

+Continue to work on the [Khan Academy: Intro to JS course](https://www.khanacademy.org/computing/computer-programming/programming).

+First, make sure that you have completed everything up to the "Text and Strings" section.

+If you have already done that, then you should continue **AT LEAST UP TO** the ["Writing Clean Code" section](https://www.khanacademy.org/computing/computer-programming/programming#writing-clean-code).